Independent Agent, Aflac

 Vanessa has produced more than 150 training products addressing diverse topics such as executive leadership development, medical records confidentiality, and wastewater and drinking water plant operations.
 For the past ten years, Ms. Almony has focused on producing traditional and virtual classroom training and e-learning packages for federal, state, and municipal transportation engineers.

 Vanessa Almony holds an M.Ed. in Training and Development from Pennsylvania State University and a B.S. in Behavioral Science from York College of Pennsylvania.
 She is a member of the national and Vermont chapters of Association for Talent Development (ATD), Society for Human Resource Management (SHRM), and the e-learning Guild.
 She is a Federal Highway Administration/National Highway Institute Master Trainer and an NHI-certified instructor.
 Vanessa has served as an IACET Commissioner since 2014.

 American Gear Manufacturers Association

-College of Installation Management, MG Robert M. Joyce School for Family and MWR
+US Army Installation Management Command, G 357 Training Division, MG Robert M. Joyce School for Family and MWR

 Joint Base San Antonio-Fort Sam Houston, TX